notonthehighstreet/toga/README.md

 You can pass props to components, just like you would any React component.

+### GET

-One Toga is running and you can hit the component endpoint, user the query `?props={"prop-name":"prop-value"}` in the address bar (props must be valid JSON).
+One Toga is running, you can hit the component endpoint, using the query `?props={"prop-name":"prop-value"}` in the address bar (props must be valid JSON).
 For example:

 `http://localhost:8080/HelloWorld.html?props={"world":"waynes"}`

+### POST

+One Toga is running and you can hit the component endpoint, using a `POST` with a body containing your props.

 ## Analysing your build